nilium/dot-nix/README.md

 and `alejandra` for quick changes when I want to make sure formatting is right and to run builds easily.

-## Quirks

-This is a list of quirks that can come up that I occasionally forget about.
-Mostly error messages that are esoteric and I tend to see only once per machine.

-### Cannot fetch input `path:...` because it uses a relative path

-This is due to flakes with relative inputs not too smart.
-The gist of this is that the subflakes need to be interacted with in some way before the top-level flake can be used.
-For now, the easiest way to do this is to run `just update-local`.
-On Nix before 2.19, use `nix flake lock --inputs-from . --update-input ...` instead, since I can't have this be consistent right now.

-Nix might eventually be smarter than this, but it isn't right now.

 ### Just Recipes

 The following recipes in the `justfile` can be used for convenience.
 They